bytepark/release/README.md

 ## Introduction

-The bytepark release manager is a Bash shell script that provides different ways of deploying files.
+The bytepark release manager is a Bash shell script that provides different ways of releasing project files.
 Currently the following methods are available:

-* deploy - synchronisation of the files from development (in house) with the target system
+* rsync - rsync of files to target system
 * tarball - generates a gzipped tarball
 * rpm - generates a rpm package
 * deb - generates a deb package
-* dump - the inversion of deploy (we get a live copy into our development setup)
+* dump - the inversion of rsync (we get a live copy into our development setup)

 There is an optional dependency to "dialog" - in order to show interface widgets in interactive mode.